Manipur's third Lok Adalat settles 298 cases with Rs 4.69 crore in settlements

 In an interaction with the media, Justice Bimol emphasized that the National Lok Adalat is held four times annually to ensure timely and amicable dispute resolution.

-The next Lok Adalat is scheduled for December 13, 2025.
 Justice Bimol urged the public to take advantage of this alternative dispute resolution mechanism by submitting both pending and pre-litigation matters to the appropriate District Legal Services Authority or Court, ensuring these cases are included in the next sitting.

 He also highlighted that, in line with directions from the Supreme Court of India, a 90-day special mediation campaign is currently being organized across all districts of Manipur to facilitate quicker resolutions.